I want my grave dug

 the kind that elephants balance on top of at the circus.

 I roll around in 20-minute intervals

 and think about my breathing

 while listening to TED Talks at 2.5x speed.

 At my funeral,

 there will be three beautiful eulogies,

-all of them going on at once
+all of them spoken at the same time,

 while I am being lowered into the ground

 along with my standing desk, yoga ball, and belVita bars,